gbmhunter/blog/content/pages/electronics/circuit-design/rfid/_index.md

 {{< figure src="/images/2012/11/tageos-eos-300-rfid-inlay-mechanical-dimensions-and-read-range-graph.png" width="959px" caption="The dimensions of a standard inlay (the Tageos EOS-300), and the measured read ranges when it is attached on a different number of materials.
-Image from http://www.tageos.com/index.php?idpage=256&langue=eng." caption-position="bottom" >}}
+Image from http://www.tageos.com/index.php?idpage=256&langue=eng."  >}}